Hate Crime Defense Lawyer Chicago

 Context and Misinterpretation

-Statements made during heated situations are sometimes taken out of context.
-Andrew works to present the full picture and demonstrate what actually occurred.
+Statements made during emotional or chaotic situations are often taken out of context.

 Insufficient Evidence